 We have a small and “secret”pier on the mainland, only a short boat trip away.
-At first glance, this looks kust like any other lonely pier reaching out in the ocean from the sandy shore.
+At first glance, this looks just like any other lonely pier reaching out in the ocean from the sandy shore.
 But put your head under water, this is critter paradice no.1.
-And if we are really lucky we might see elephants walking along the shore.
+If we are really lucky we might see elephants walking along the shore.

 Milk Spottet puffers swim up to you and wonder what you are doing.
 Toad fish and rays hide in the sand.
-This dive is all about gliding slowly back and forth, maintaining perfect buoyancy control, peeking around and under things and be amazed of what suddenly pops up.
-And at the right time of year this is THE cuttle fish mating area.
+This dive is all about gliding slowly back and forth, maintaining perfect buoyancy control, peeking around and under things and being amazed at what suddenly pops up.
+At the right time of year this is THE cuttle fish mating area.
 If you are lucky you can see cuttle fish doing their mating dance, laying their eggs and just hanging out.

 Departure: 8 am